 Welcome to the first edition for this autumn giving timing advice for application to oilseed rape.

 Soil temperatures (at 30 cms) in the oilseed rape growing areas are around 11°C – 14°C, too warm for outstanding results to be achieved with Kerb® Flo 500 for blackgrass control.
-Soils are also dry in many areas.
+In northern England and Scotland soils are also very wet which would prohibit travelling anyway.

-Please note a 30 cms soil temperature reading is less variable than the more commonly used 10 cm reading.
+Please note a 30 cm soil temperature reading is less variable than the more commonly used 10 cm reading.

 For optimal blackgrass control Dow AgroSciences recommend Kerb Flo 500 and ASTROKerb® applications are made when soil temperatures have got down to 10°C and falling, and there is sufficient soil moisture in the soil for grassweed uptake.
 Both these criteria are rarely met before November.